eddelbuettel/r2u/README.md

 half the total downloads: a very skewed distribution.)

 In this first stage, we cover
-- the top ten thousand (or over 50% of) CRAN packages (by downloads)
+- the top eleven thousand (or over 50% of) CRAN packages (by downloads)
 - as well as 100% of the ~ 4500 CRAN packages needing compilation
 - and whichever many BioConductor package are implied by these (and build).

 There is overlap between the sets, and the download rankings fluctuating.
-We currently have around 15155 binary packages, or about 80% of the total of CRAN packages.
-It also includes about 110 BioConductor packages from the 3.15 release.
+We currently have around 16183 binary packages, or about 85.7% of the total of CRAN packages.
+It also includes over 150 BioConductor packages from the 3.15 release.

 ### What is it Based on?

-For the CRAN binaries we repackage RSPM builds, and add full dependency resolution and integration with the system.
+For the CRAN binaries we either repackage RSPM builds (where available) or build natively.
+The selected BioConductor 3.15 packages are built natively.

-The BioConductor 3.15 packages are built natively.
+For all these, full dependency resolution and integration with the system is a key feature.

 Everything is provided as `.deb` binary files with proper dependency using a proper `apt` repo with a signed Release file.